There are thousands if not millions of assets in the world, starting from the well-known euro, dollar, gold, bitcoin, and others.

 Another important factor to take into consideration is geopolitical trouble.
 Middle East tensions weigh oil the most, especially Brent.
 Tensions lead to a decline in supply.
 You should remember that when the supply of any asset declines, prices go up.
 West Texas Intermediate is less affected because it is based in landlocked areas in the United States.

 A price of WTI is formed by crude oil inventories.
-As soon as the amount increases, WTI goes down.
-If the amount of inventories declines, WTI rises.
-Here you should remember about a supply issue.
-When a supply increases, prices go down.
+As soon as the number increases, WTI goes down.
+If the number of inventories declines, WTI rises.
+Here you should remember about a supply issue again.

 So as you can see, the major benchmarks are affected by different factors.
 However, their trends are mostly similar.
 If Brent goes up, the WTI will go up as well with a high probability.

 Making a conclusion, we can say that Brent and WTI will remain reliable oil benchmarks.
 If you want to trade in the oil market, choose one of them.
 However, choosing one of the benchmarks remember factors that affect their prices.
-So you will be able to predict the future price more accurate and your trading will be profitable.
+By that, you will be able to forecast the future price more accurate and your trading will be profitable.